 Laurie McBain wrote sensual historical romances, not “bodice-rippers.”
 However, she was an instrumental writer in the early years of the modern romance era.
 Her books are sweet romances that use sex sparingly.
 The dynamics between the protagonists are less intense than what one would find in, say, a Rosemary Rogers novel.
 There’s more drama from the villains in her books than from any of her heroes or couples.

-McBain’s first novel, Devil’s Desire, was a Regency-era romance with a heroine on the run from evil enemies who are forced to marry the not-so-rakish rake of a hero for protection.
+McBain’s first novel, Devil’s Desire, was a Regency-era romance with a heroine on the run from evil enemies who is forced to marry the not-so-rakish rake of a hero for protection.

 Her next book, which I love, was Moonstruck Madness, arguably her most successful and best work, but that might be due to my personal prejudices.